 Why Time Tracking Matters for Freelancers

-Time tracking isn't just about billing clients accurately – it's about understanding where your time goes and optimizing your productivity.
-Here's why it's essential:
+Time tracking isn't just about billing clients accurately (though that's crucial).
+It's about understanding your business at a deeper level:

 1. Accurate Billing

-Track every billable minute to ensure you're compensated fairly for your work.
+Track every billable minute to ensure you're compensated fairly.
 No more underestimating project time or losing money on unbilled hours.
+With proper tracking, many freelancers discover they were giving away 20-30% of their work for free.

 2. Project Estimation

-Historical data helps you provide more accurate quotes for future projects, leading to better client relationships and profitability.
+Historical data helps you provide more accurate quotes for future projects.
+When a client asks "how long will this take?", you'll have real data to answer confidently—leading to better client relationships and profitability.

 3. Productivity Insights